About the Campus

 Admissions and Counseling Building: Built in 1997, this building houses Admissions and Records, CTE Support Services, Counseling, Recruitment, and Veterans Services.

 Business & Office Technology Building: Built in 1991, this building houses the Business and Office Technology program and Academic Business.

 Maintenance Building: Completed in 2009 and houses the maintenance, grounds and housekeeping departments.

-Estuarine Education Center: The Center opened in January 2008 and serves as an outdoor laboratory to students in Outdoor Recreation classes and biological, environmental, and marine science classes.
-Facilities that lie within the 40-acres of estuary land include the Outdoor Recreation Leadership building, the Natural Resources and Environmental Studies building, Greenhouse building, and a ropes/challenge course.
+Estuarine Education Center: The EEC opened in January 2008 and serves as an outdoor laboratory to students in the outdoor recreation, biology, environmental, and marine science classes.
+Facilities that lie within the 40-acres of estuary land include the Outdoor Recreation Leadership building, Natural Resource and Environmental Studies building, Greenhouse, Outdoor Pavilion, Johnston Island, and the Ropes Challenge Course.
 The center serves the public as well as the students and employees of MGCCC.
 Everyone is welcome!

 Jackson County Campus Map

 The campus is located five miles west of Pascagoula adjacent to a major four-lane highway, U.S. 90 at Gautier.
 A direct access road to Interstate 10, 3.5 miles north of the campus, makes it easily accessible to the whole Coastal area.
 Good state and county roads connect with the traffic artery.